oscar-monsalve/GCI/README.md

 pip install -r requirements.txt
 ```

 Run the main program scripts.
-If the OS is Windows, run with `python`:
+If the Operating System is Windows, run with `python`.
+Otherwise, for Linux systems in general:

 ```shell
 python3 gci/no_prompt.py